|Scientific Subdivisions | The Journal of Molecular Diagnostics

 Contact AMP | Sign In | Join / Renew | Go To CHAMP

-Documents arise both formally and informally within the structure of AMP and are generally of three types:
+AMP maintains a transparent standard of practice for publication of AMP documents of all types.Documents arise both formally and informally within the structure of AMP and are generally of the following types:

-The result of projects that originate within AMP, i.e. as Subdivision, Committee, or Working Group projects, and therefore are "AMP-Owned Documents," subject to the process outlined in the "Guidelines for Publication of AMP-Owned Documents" section below.
+The result of projects that originate within AMP, i.e. as Subdivision, Committee, Task Force, or Working Group projects, and therefore are "AMP-Owned Documents," subject to the process outlined in the "Guidelines for Publication of AMP-Owned Documents" section below.